APPROVED for adults with heart failure with an ejection fraction of 40% or more

 1. Heart attack

-2. Hospitalization for
+2. Hospitalization for heart failure

 Icon of heart with a warning sign

-3. Death due to
+3. Death due to CV disease

-Your kidney numbers and your cardiovascular risk
+Your kidney numbers can also show CV risk

 Icon of urine specimen cup